-Most importantly the ONS stated in their paper dated May 2014 that the projected population growth in the Pendle area will increase only marginally during the plan period.
+In addition and most importantly the ONS stated in their paper dated May 2014 that the projected population growth in the Pendle area will increase only marginally during the plan period.

 There has been very little house building over the past 10 years due to lack of demand.